lisalbi/rock-paper-scissors/README.md

 Implementation of a rock paper scissors Javascript program from The Odin Project.

-:point_right: Click here for the Live Demo  :point_left:
+:point_right: &nbsp; Click here for the Live Demo  &nbsp; :point_left: